Plumsail/forms-docs/source/javascript/containers.rst

 they will not have access to the specified containers, or will execute at the wrong time.
 Read more about different events in :doc:`Manager section </javascript/manager>`.

+For more use cases, check out :doc:`our manual </how-to/conditional-containers>` on how-to adjust containers dynamically on your form.

 Accordion
 --------------------------------------------------
 Properties of the Accordion container.